Roof Tent Rental

 Driving / parking

-Usually easy to drive, but overnight setup needs allowed camping space.
+Vehicle-like driving, but overnight setup needs allowed camping space and level ground.

 Bathroom / shower